wp-plugins/my-weather/readme.txt

 * Select your country and city, check [openweather.com](http://openweather.com "Weather round the world") database of over 60,000 cities
 * Select from a range of small to large widget designs
 * Select centigrade or fahrenheit
+* Examples of the weather widgets can be found at [openweather.com/wordpress](http://www.openweather.com/wordpress.phtml "wordpress weather plugins")

 == Installation ==